ClaraChaouat/Web-Site-with-Grid-Css/README.md

 ## Description:woman_teacher:
 The goal of the project is to get familar with Grid css.
-This project is one of the first one I built.
+This project is one of the first I built.

 ## Installation:man_mechanic: